remidinishanth/distributed_systems/kubernetes/basics.md

 Containers should only be scheduled together in a single Pod if they are tightly coupled and need to share resources such as disk.

+Kubernetes gives every pod its own cluster-private IP address, so you do not need to explicitly create links between pods or map container ports to host ports.
+This means that **containers within a Pod can all reach each other's ports on localhost**, and all pods in a cluster can see each other without NAT.

 ### Node
 ![](images/k8s_i6.png)